roundtableng/yarep/README.md

 **Stage 2: Leaderboard**

-When representatives regsiter, we want to show them on this table to "sort-of" show the more progressive ones.
+When representatives register, we want to show them on this table to "sort-of" show the more progressive ones.